Structural process overviews for Snowflake on AWS

 After it processes all of files for a table, Structural copies the data back into Snowflake, into the destination database.

-After it processes all of the tables, Structural removes ephemeral AWS components such as event notifications for Amazon SQS and Amazon S3.
+After it processes all of the tables, Structural removes ephemeral AWS components such as the event notifications for Amazon SQS and Amazon S3.